fhamonic/imalgorithm/README.md

 # ImAlgorithm

-ImAlgorithm is an educative tool for visualizing algorithms execution.
-It makes use of the ImGui library and modern features of C++20.
+ImAlgorithm is an educational tool to visualize the execution of algorithms.
+It uses ImGui library and modern C++20 features.

 Work in progress.